Managing permissions in shared spaces

 Members of a shared space can have multiple roles applied to them.
 This enables customized access to the space for each member.
 If groups are allowed in the tenant, groups of users can be added to a space with the same role.
 If a space member has different individual permission and group permission in a space, the highest permission level is applied.

 When you create a space, you are assigned the Owner space role.
 Owners can then add new members to the space.
 Users with the Owner and Can manage space roles can assign permissions.
-Space permissions are managed in Space details > Members.
+Space permissions are managed in Space settings > Members.

 For details about the actions permitted by each available space role, see: